marktelescope/telescope_grep_history/README.md

 # telescope_grep_history

-# DEAR GITHUB USER
-# DO NOT USE THIS PLUGIN
-# I AM STILL TESTING THE INITIAL VERSION

 A simple Neovim plugin providing persistent, project-aware history for Telescope's content grep pickers (`live_grep`, `grep_string`), allowing you to quickly cycle through previous searches using `<Tab>`.
 Avoid retyping common or complex search terms!

 ## Features